reachweb/livewirefilters-docs/usage/text-filter.md

 ## Overview

-**TextFilter** is a simple text input that you can use in order to "live search" your collection.
+**Text Filter** is a simple text input that you can use in order to "live search" your collection.

 ::: info Ideal for
-This filter is perfect for any field where you need to perform a text search, typically using conditions like `contains` or `doesn't contain`.
+This filter is perfect for any field where you need to perform a text search, typically using conditions like `contains`.
 It allows for quick and efficient searching through text-based data.
 :::

-## Syntax example
+## Syntax

 ```antlers
 {{ livewire:lf-text-filter